MASTERWORT Overview Information

 There have been some reports that masterwort is used as a replacement to “stretch” greater burnet-saxifrage (Pimpinella major) products.

 There is not enough information to know how masterwort might work.

 MASTERWORT Side Effects & Safety

-Masterwort might be UNSAFE.
+Masterwort is POSSIBLY UNSAFE when taken by mouth or applied to the skin.
 It can cause the skin to burn more easily in the sun.
 Wear protective clothing and sunblock outside, especially if you are light-skinned.
 Also, there are some chemicals in masterwort that can cause cancer.

-It might also be UNSAFE to use masterwort if you are breast-feeding.
+It is POSSIBLY UNSAFE to take masterwort by mouth if you are breast-feeding.
 It’s best to avoid use.